Supporting artists, songwriters and composers to create and develop when they need it most

 We respond to needs to enable creative and career progression, and we believe that the success of the music we fund is driven by the diversity of the people who create it.

 We are proud to be a part of the Spotify COVID-19 Music Relief project, which was created to help support the global music community during this unprecedented crisis.
 It aims to amplify the efforts of organisations that focus on helping artists and those in the creative community most in need.
-Spotify is making a donation to PRS Foundation and will match donations made here pound for pound up to a collective total of $10 million worldwide.

 - Designed for music creators experiencing hardship from loss of work due to the Covid-19 pandemic